Design Academy Eindhoven (DAE)FAQInformation

 Morning

-• Presentation of Bold Design
+• Presentation of the Bold Design studio and its flagship projects

 Afternoon